Business Information Technology MSc

 The course focusses on how systems work, how the requirements for them are established and how they are designed and developed.

-On completion, you will gain transferable skills in project management, time management and communication.
+On completion, you will gain transferable skills in project management, team working, and communication and presentation skills.

 Modules